cb109/payshare/README.md

 Images are hosted efficiently by making use of [Whitenoise](http://whitenoise.evans.io/en/stable/), so there is no need to configure your webserver for it in addition.

+#### Paypal.me Integration

+Well, integration is a big word.
+You can set a paypal.me username in the profile of each User and the app will show a button on the cashup page to open a tab in the browser with the correct amount for that payback action.